Cantley, Quebec: Transportation

 Cantley's main artery is Route 307 also known as Montée de la Source (formerly known as la rue Principale) which is the extension of Rue Saint-Louis in Gatineau.
 Major collector roads include Chemin du Mont-Cascades, Chemin Ste-Élisabeth, Montée des Érables and Montée St-Amour.
 Most of the roads in the town connect to Route 307 and most of them are dead-ends.
 There are very few that connect to secondary roads.

-Beginning June 15, 2015, Transcollines provides public transportation services in Cantley.
-Routes 931 and 933 replace the previous Société de transport de l'Outaouais (STO) routes 15 and 16 between Cantley and the De La Gappe Rapibus station with connections to Ottawa and the Hull and Gatineau sectors of Gatineau.
-Route 931 provides weekday and weekend service while Route 933 provides weekday service only.
-Route 934 provides reverse service during peak periods.
-Route 932 provides peak period service between Cantley and the Cégep de l'Outaouais' Gabrielle-Roy campus via the STO Galéries de Hull Rapibus station.
+Since June 15, 2015, Transcollines has provided public transportation services in Cantley, replacing the previous Société de transport de l'Outaouais (STO) routes.
+As of May 2023, Route 931 provides weekday peak period service between Cantley and the De La Gappe Rapibus station with connections to Ottawa and the Hull and Gatineau sectors of Gatineau.
+Route 932 provides weekday peak period service between Cantley and the Cégep de l'Outaouais' Gabrielle-Roy campus via the STO Galéries de Hull Rapibus station.
+The Transcollines On Demand service is available at other times, including evenings, weekends and statutory holidays.
 Park and Ride lots are available on rue Hogan (at Montée de la Source), at the Town Hall (rue River), on rue Mont-Joel (at rue Marsolais) and on rue Denis (at Parc Denis).